Combined Stochastic and Robust Optimization for Electric Autonomous Mobility-on-Demand with Nested Benders Decomposition: EAMoD vehicle movement modeling

 The problem is nearly totally unimodular (TU).
 In general, the LP relaxation of a TU mixed-integer linear program (MILP) yields integer solutions \citep{Hoffman2010}.
 In our case, however, two constraints break TU.
 First, Eq.~\eqref{eq:im} enforces integrality on the \emph{sum} of passenger-serving variables $x_{ijbt}^{\text{p}}$ rather than on each variable individually.
 Second, Eq.~\eqref{eq:charger} couples charging and discharging decisions across vehicles in a way that also violates TU.
 Consequently, explicit integrality must be imposed on $x_{ijbt}^{\text{p}}, x_{iibt}^{\text{c}},$ and $x_{iibt}^{\text{d}}$.
 Only the rebalancing variables $x_{ijbt}^{\text{r}}$ can be treated as positive continuous flows.
 The overall optimization problem therefore remains a MILP but cannot exploit full TU structure.
 A significant computational challenge in solving Eq.~\eqref{eq:evmpc} arises from the exponential growth in the number of scenarios considered at each stage, as also noted by \citep{richards2005mixed}.
 To address this, the next section introduces an integrated scenario prediction and reduction method, together with a decomposition technique.
+The resulting extensive-form MILP grows exponentially with the number of stages and scenarios, rendering direct solution impractical for real-time MPC applications.